 Other species can have profound impacts on ecosystems in other ways.
 Cane toads, which are poisonous, have caused a catastrophic decline in populations native species like goannas and quolls that naturally prey on native frogs.
 Starlings and Indian Mynas compete with native birds for nest sites, food and territory.
 Water Buffalo create channels that allows saltwater to intrude into freshwater wetlands adjacent to northern Australian coasts.
 Feral pigs damage wetlands, tearing up vegetation in pursuit of roots and tubers and eating the eggs and young of birds and turtles.

 A feral cat photographed by a remote sensor camera on Chales Darwin Reserve, WA.

-On many Bush Heritage reserves foxes are controlled by baiting with 1080 poison baits.
+On many Bush Heritage reserves foxes are controlled with poison baits.
 Cats are trapped where possible.
 Both foxes and cats are also shot.

 Poisons are a tool that we use reluctantly but which unfortunately in many circumstances are the only viable means by which we can reduce feral animal numbers enough to allow native species to survive and recover.
 If there are viable alternatives then we use them.
 We deploy poison bates in ways that minimise the likelihood of native species being affected and are trialling alternative methods that further minimise the chances that non target animals are impacted.